Checking the air

-If you've looked outside and been disappointed to see an ugly brown or pinkish haze ruining the view, you are likely seeing regional haze.
+If you've looked outside and been disappointed to see an ugly brown or pinkish haze ruining the view, you are probably seeing regional haze.
 Regional haze is air pollution caused when tiny particles in the air absorb and scatter sunlight, reducing the clarity and color of the air.
 We're working to improve visibility in national parks and wilderness areas.

 In 2017, Washington was smothered by smoke from wildfires burning both in the state and across the west.
 Although all of Washington suffered from poor air quality, the smoke was especially thick in Kennewick and Yakima on Sept.
 5, 6, and 7.
 EPA allowed us to remove air monitoring data collected during this "exceptional event" when we decided that Kennewick and Yakima met national air quality standards for fine particles (PM10).
-Find out more in Ecology’s report documenting these “exceptional events.”
+Find out more in Ecology’s report about these “exceptional events.”